-For example: for each major initiative where data is available, provide the following:
+For example: for each principal initiative, provide the following:

 - a.
-Identified need: This includes the community needs identified in your most recent community health needs assessment as described in Health General 19-303(a)(4).
+Identified need: This includes the community needs identified by the CHNA.
 Include any measurable disparities and poor health status of racial and ethnic minority groups. - b.
 Name of Initiative: insert name of initiative. - c.
-Primary Objective of the Initiative: This is a detailed description of the initiative and how it is intended to address the identified need.
-(Use several pages if necessary) - d.
+Primary Objective of the Initiative: This is a detailed description of the initiative, how it is intended to address the identified need, and the metrics that will be used to evaluate the results (Use several pages if necessary) - d.
 Single or Multi-Year Plan: Will the initiative span more than one year?
 What is the time period for the initiative? - e.
 Key Partners in Development/Implementation: Name the partners (community members and/or hospitals) involved in the development/implementation of the initiative.
 Be sure to include hospitals with which your hospital is collaborating on this initiative. - f.
-Date of Evaluation: When were the outcomes of the initiative evaluated? - g.
+How were the outcomes of the initiative evaluated? - g.
 Outcome: What were the results of the initiative in addressing the identified community health need, such as a reduction or improvement in rate?
-(Use data when available). - h.
+(Use data to support the outcomes reported).
+How are these outcomes tied to the objectives identified in item C? - h.
 Continuation of Initiative: Will the initiative be continued based on the outcome? - i.
 Expense: What were the hospital's costs associated with this initiative?
 The amount reported should include the dollars, in-kind-donations, or grants associated with the fiscal year being reported. - 2.
-Were there any primary community health needs that were identified through a community needs assessment that were not addressed by the hospital?
+Were there any primary community health needs that were identified through the CHNA that were not addressed by the hospital?
 If so, why not?
 (Examples include other social issues related to health status, such as unemployment, illiteracy, the fact that another nearby hospital is focusing on an identified community need, or lack of resources related to prioritization and planning.)
+This information may be copied directly from the CHNA that refers to community health needs identified but unmet.